 During the year, microscope sessions supplement the medical school curriculum by providing interested students with the opportunity to go through the paces of a pathologist as a they utilize the power of multi-head microscopes in small group sessions; these have become so popular they have to be repeated several times to accommodate all interested students.
 Shadowing opportunities are also offered throughout the year, wherein students follow UCLA pathologists to get a better grasp of their daily activities.
 At the annual Pathology Research Fair, faculty present a brief overview of their studies and then students can approach them to learn more about specific projects and opportunities to join their research group.

-The inaugural PathIG Speaker Series took place on on September 5, 2013 with Drs.
-Linda Baum, M. Fernando Palma-Diaz, Dinesh Rao, Peggy Sullivan, Dawn Ward and Elena Stark on "Pathology as a Specialty".
-A second session "Introduction to Dermatopathology" followed on September 19, led by Drs.
-Scott Binder and Peter Sarantopoulos.
+The 2018 PathIG Speaker Series took place on September 13, 2018 with Drs.
+Peggy Sullivan, Dawn Ward, Jonathan Zuckerman, and Elena Stark on "Pathology as a Specialty."
+A second session "Introduction to Dermatopathology" followed on September 27, led by Drs.
+Peter Sarantopoulos and Greg Gates.
 These talks discussed the field of pathology clinically as well as its importance in research and education.

-Both highly successful events were attended by more than 50 first and second year medical students.
-At the conclusion, several attendees expressed their fascination with the program, and a consensus that the sessions were very informative and "absolutely amazing."
+Both highly successful events were attended by first and second year medical students.
 As one of the students stated, "During our first year of medical school, we learn about the normal and abnormal histological findings; these talks are helping me understand how to translate my enthusiasm in histology lab to a future career."

 We congratulate our participating faculty as well as all the student coordinators, on this excellent kick-off to the program.